-A alua avvila alau Acknowledgments Structural Determinants Analyses (SDA) and Conclusions Structural De - Structural Determinants Analyses (SDA) and Conclusions 2.
-INTRODUCTION The mains and and secondary aims of the analysis should be clearly explained. plogy, limitations and constrains and the ethical issues, provides information on the process explained. nogy, illilitations and constrains and the ethical issues, provides illiorniation on the process ould be explained i.e. who will use the analysis and how they will benefit from it; as well as n and advocacy strategy.
-3. COUNTRY OVERVIEW 3.1 Demographic - shows country population characteristics. profile - provides insights on population trends with special focus on children and young p. cc people. - provides impact analysis of children and young people. - provides insight on urbanisation and characteristics of urban and rural populations. - Analyse the impact of recent disasters/conflicts.
-2.2.0-144-1 describes the section of distribution of a 3.2 Political describes the context of distribution of power and resources. describes the governance structure and levels of decentralisation their and impact on Economy and child wellbeing.
+- The primary and secondary aims of the analysis should be clearly explained.

+- The methodology, limitations and constrains and the ethical issues, provides information on the process explained.
+Audience should be explained i.e. who will use the analysis and how they will benefit from it; as well as dissemination and advocacy strategy. uisseilillatit 3.
+COUNTRY OVERVIEW 3.1 Demographic - shows country population characteristics. profile - provides insights on population trends with special focus on children and young people.provides impact analysis of children and young people. provides impact analysis of children and young people. provides insight on urbanisation and characteristics of urban and rural populations. - Analyse the impact of recent disasters/conflicts.
+Analyse the impact of recent disasters, commets.
+3.2 Political - describes the context of distribution of power and resources. - describes the governance structure and levels of decentralisation their and impact on Economy and child wellbeing.
 Governance: - describes key political and economic trends: economic growth, structure of formal and non-formal economy. - outlines the excluded populations. - flags how inclusion of vulnerable population can be taken to scale.
-3.3 Humanitarian - outlines risks and drivers of humanitarian crisis, disasters, unplanned urbanisation, Risk Profile extreme weather, emergencies, protracted crisis at national and local level describes mitigation strategies. describes intigation strategies. provides analysis of the capacities and readiness of the preparedness of various levels of governments and other stakeholders. - includes description of risks of transnational nature. - provides analysis of how identified risks may impact children and young people, families and communities.
-2.4.6 3.4 Gender Profile provides analysis of unequal outcomes for girls and boys. shows gender related barriers and causes that underpin them. includes qualitative analysis of immediate, underlying, and structural causes. - includes a review of demand and supply of services, the socio-cultural environment, legislative and policy frameworks. - Data should be disaggregated, whenever possible.
-4. The Enabling Environment for Children's Rights 4.1 Logislation and - description and analysis of the legal framework underpinning the realisation of child's 4.1 Legislation and - description and analysis of the legal framework underpinning the realisation of child's rights.
-Policy who is affected by national and sub/national laws, policies and strategies. - Assessment of institutions and institutional capacity to achieving their obligations on child rights realisation.
-4.2 Public finance - provides analysis of the financing landscape for children's policies and issues. - presents national budget allocations and spending for social services critical for child well-being.
-4.3 Drivers of provides insight on how finances contribute to child rights implementation. presents a causality analysis of drivers of inequalities that affect children and young presents a causality analysis of drivers of inequalities that affect children and young people in the country.
-Inequalities - puts special focus on groups of vulnerable children. provides analysis of inequalities across age categories.
+3.3 Humanitarian authing viels and drivers of housewiteries arisis discators configuration 3.3 Humanitarian - outlines risks and drivers of humanitarian crisis, disasters, unplanned urbanisation, extreme weather, emergencies, protracted crisis at national and local level.
+Risk Profile - describes mitigation strategies. provides analysis of the capacities and readiness of the preparedness of various levels of governments and other stakeholders. - includes description of risks of transnational nature. - provides analysis of how identified risks may impact children and young people, families and communities.
+3.4 Gender Profile - provides analysis of unequal outcomes for girls and boys. - shows gender related barriers and causes that underpin them. - includes qualitative analysis of immediate, underlying, and structural causes. - includes a review of demand and supply of services, the socio-cultural environment, legislative and policy frameworks. - Data should be disaggregated, whenever possible.
+4. THE ENABLING ENVIRONMENT FOR CHILDREN'S RIGHTS 4.1 Legislation and - description and analysis of the legal framework underpinning the realisation of child's Policy rights. roncy - who is affected by national and sub/national laws, policies and strategies. - Assessment of institutions and institutional capacity to achieving their obligations on child rights realisation.
+4.2 Public finance - provides analysis of the financing landscape for children's policies and issues. presents national budget allocations and spending for social services critical for child well-being. - provides insight on how finances contribute to child rights implementation.
+4.3 Drivers of - presents a causality analysis of drivers of inequalities that affect children and young people in the country.
+Inequalities - puts special focus on groups of vulnerable children. - provides analysis of inequalities across age categories.